danielraffel/ggb/README.md

 Weather is only displayed for the current day, from 12:00 AM to 11:59 PM.

 ## Final Notes
-In addition to the [main site](https://danielraffel.github.io/ggb), I’ve created a couple of other versions to suit different audiences:
+I developed two slightly different versions of the site:

+- **[The Best Time for Athletes to Cross the Golden Gate Bridge Today](https://danielraffel.github.io/ggb]** is designed for cyclists and runners who want to:
+  - View a real-time image of the bridge
+  - Check the weather conditions for their crossings
+  - Access a daily forecast
+  - Get recommendations for the best times to cross

-- **[The Golden Gate Bridge Weather Forecast for Cyclists and Runners](https://danielraffel.github.io/ggb/crossingforecast.html)** is designed for athletes who know how long it takes to reach the bridge and just want a forecast for their planned crossing times.
+- **[Golden Gate Bridge Weather Forecast for Cyclists and Runners](https://danielraffel.github.io/ggb/crossingforecast.html)** is designed for cyclists and runners who know when they are cycling and just want to:
-- **[The Best Time for Visitors to SF to Plan to Cross the Golden Gate Bridge Today](https://danielraffel.github.io/ggb/planvisit.html)** is ideal for tourists who want to quickly find the best time to cross the bridge based on forecasted weather conditions.
+  - View a real-time image of the bridge
+  - Check the expected weather for their planned crossings